 Research Advisory Board, Center for Positive Organizations

-Brianna Barker Caza is an Associate Professor in the Asper School of Business at the University of Manitoba.
-She received her PhD in Organizational Psychology from the University of Michigan and has previously held a faculty positions at the University of Illinois, Wake Forest University and the Center for Creative Leadership.
+Brianna Barker Caza is an Associate Professor of Management at the University of North Carolina at Greensboro.
+She received her PhD in Organizational Psychology from the University of Michigan.